Chandanibps/Ekart/README.md

 2.Now install sonarqube.
+--

- insatlling docker first
+a)insatlling docker first
+--

 "  sudo apt install docker.io"

 "sudo usermod -aG docker $USER && newgrp docker" or "sudo chmod 777 /var/run/docker.sock"

- "  docker run -d -p 9000:9000 sonarqube:lts-community "
+b) "  docker run -d -p 9000:9000 sonarqube:lts-community "

 3.installing nexus
+--

-install the docker first.
+a)install the docker first.
-install nexus with the help of docker image " docker run -d -p 8081:8081 sonatype/nexus3"
+b)install nexus with the help of docker image " docker run -d -p 8081:8081 sonatype/nexus3"

 4.Install plugins inside the jenkins
+--

-OWASP Dependency-Check
+a)OWASP Dependency-Check
-SonarQube Scanner
+b)SonarQube Scanner
-DOCKER
+c)DOCKER
-Nexus Artifact Uploader
+d)Nexus Artifact Uploader
-Eclipse Temurin installer
+e)Eclipse Temurin installer
+f)config file provider(for nexus steup)

-5)go to the tool tabs in jenkins and do all the setting releated to the tools which one we have insatlled
+5)go to the tool tabs in jenkins and do all the setting releated to the tools which one we have insatlled.
+--
+6)setup cred in jenkins and also done sonar setup with jenkins.
+7)setup the nexus --go to the plugin in jenkins and installed the config file provider and after the you can see the managed files in managed jenkins then provide the maven-snapshots and maven-release inside the server section.
+--